UN migration agency: COVID has 'radically altered' mobility

-GENEVA (AP) — The U.N. migration agency says the coronavirus pandemic has “radically altered” mobility around the world, projecting in a new report that the growth in the number of international migrants is likely to remain weaker as long as travel and other restrictions remain.
+GENEVA (AP) — The U.N. migration agency says the coronavirus pandemic appears to have accelerated “hostile rhetoric” against migrants in the world and “radically altered” mobility, projecting in a new report that travel and other COVID-19-fighting restrictions could dampen migration worldwide as long as they remain.

-The International Organization for Migration released Wednesday its World Migration Report 2022, a vast compendium of the latest trends in human movement of all types — from people fleeing war and conflict to workers seeking jobs abroad — and a recap of the last two years of mobility.
+The International Organization for Migration released Wednesday its World Migration Report 2022, a vast compendium of the latest trends in human movement of all types — from people fleeing war to workers seeking jobs abroad — and a recap of the last two years of mobility.
+It cited the impact, for example, of a plunge in air travel last year as the pandemic was raging.

-“We are witnessing a paradox not seen before in human history,” IOM Director-General Antonio Vitorino said.
-“While billions of people have been effectively grounded by COVID-19, tens of millions of others have been displaced within their own countries.”
+IOM Director-General Antonio Vitorino said "the pandemic also seems to have accelerated the hostile rhetoric toward migrants that has been growing in the last decade.”

+“So we have devoted, in this report, a chapter on disinformation about migration,” he said.
+“Our research shows that debunking myth, as well as pre-bunking strategies, can help to mitigate or prevent harm caused by nefarious actors, who seek to undermine balanced discussions on migration.”

-The report tallied about 281 million international migrants around the world by its latest complete count in 2020, amounting to just 3.6% of the global population.
+The report tallied about 281 million international migrants — not 283 million as initially expected — around the world by its latest complete count in 2020, amounting to just 3.6% of the global population.
 That was up from 272 million in 2019.
 About 60% of those migrants last year were migrant workers, it said.

+IOM noted that migration is increasingly taking place between highly developed countries, not just from poorer countries to rich ones.

 The report highlighted “major migration and displacement events,” including conflicts in places like Syria, Yemen, Congo, Central African Republic and South Sudan, as well as political and economic instability like Venezuela and Afghanistan in the period.
 It also cited climate and weather related displacement in places like China, the Philippines, Bangladesh, India, Haiti and the United States over the last two years.